-Since 2008, over 24 million passengers have connected to our network inflight.
+Since 2008, over 20 million passengers have successfully connected to our inflight network.

 The AeroMobile service is currently in operation with Aer Lingus, Air France, British Airways, Emirates, Etihad, EVA Air, KLM, Lufthansa, Qatar, SAS, Singapore Airlines, Transaero & Virgin Atlantic.
 Other airlines committed to the service include Garuda Indonesia, Thai Airways and Turkish Airlines.

 - Aer Lingus successfully launch the AeroMobile service